Paul Hastings: History

-In October 2021, the firm announced that Mr. Zachary will step down as Chair in October 2022.
-Frank Lopez, co-head of the firm’s securities and capital markets practice and partner in the firm’s leveraged finance practice in New York, was voted chair-elect effective October 2021.
-Washington, D.C.-based Sherrese Smith, vice chair of the firm’s data privacy and cybersecurity practice and partner in the firm’s media, technology and telecommunications practice, was elected managing partner.
+In October 2021, the firm announced that Mr. Zachary would step down as chair in October 2022.
+Frank Lopez, co-head of the firm's securities and capital markets practice and partner in the firm's leveraged finance practice in New York, was voted chair-elect effective October 2021.
+Washington, D.C.–based Sherrese Smith, vice chair of the firm's data privacy and cybersecurity practice and partner in the firm's media, technology and telecommunications practice, was elected managing partner.

-Rankings

-The firm is one of only a handful of law firms ranked across core finance areas: structured credit, leveraged finance, private credit, capital markets and real estate finance.